-The Computational Optics Lab develops new microscopes, cameras and computer algorithms for better biomedical images.
+The Computational Optics Lab develops new microscopes, cameras and computer algorithms for biomedical applications.
 The lab is directed by Dr. Roarke Horstmeyer, who is a new Assistant Professor in the Biomedical Engineering Department at Duke Univeristy.

 The Computational Optics Lab develops new optical tools and algorithms to overcome these barriers.
 Here are a few current projects:

 1. A microscope to capture gigavoxel-scale 3D images using principles from Fourier ptychography

 2. Techniques to optically record in vivo neural activity in freely moving organisms